Whale Watching from Boutique Hotels Along the California Coast

 Little River Inn

 Just south of Mendocino Village, Little River Inn overlooks the Pacific from atop a bluff and offers the chance to see whales from every single room.
-Guests can relax in rocking chairs lining the decks or even outdoor hot tubs to take in the views.
+Guests can relax in rocking chairs lining the decks or even in outdoor hot tubs to take in the views.
 For mixing whale watching with cocktails, head to Ole’s Whale Watch Bar.
 With sweeping ocean views, the historic bar got its name from Mendocino’s classic pastime.
 Owned and operated by the same family for five generations, the Little River Inn is the perfect place to whale watch in cozy comfort.
 Binoculars can be borrowed upon request.

 Inn at Schoolhouse Creek